acornett21/ack-multi-tenancy/README.md

 At this point we have configured a user `ack-s3-service-controller` in account `111111111111` that will be provided to the controller so that it can properly startup.
 This user has also been granted `AssumeRole` privileges for role `ack-marketing-s3` in account `222222222222`.
-We can now beging setting up the controller in the cluster.
+We can now begin setting up the controller in the cluster.

 ## Configure the AWS S3 Controller so that it changes accounts based on namespaces